GuptPrana/RTI_GT/README.md

 # Camera-based Ground Truth for Supervised Learning in Radio Tomography.

+### How to Use

+- run $ python realsense.py $ to collect synchronized Point Clouds and RGB frames.
+- run $ python getPointsByAnnotation.py $ to select the Corner Keypoints from any reference Frame.
+- run $ python computeHomography.py $ to get the Transformation Matrix for Bird Eye View. *Need the 4 Corner Coordinates to define the Plane.
+- run $ python pose.py $ to collect midpoint of feet as position data, based on YOLOv8 model.
+- run $ python convertKeypoints.py $ to convert raw Coordinates from Camera View to Plane Coordinates by applying the Transformation Matrix.
+- run $ python getPCDSplice.py $ to Align Point Clouds and Extract Plane Splice.
+- run $ python finalGT.py $ to Merge Splices and Generate Ground Truth Image and Binary Mask.

+### Misc

 Key Ideas:
 - Super-resolution - To distinguish seperate objects close to each other
 - Object Shape Definition - To learn exact shape of objects